 Any Tenant observed by Management and/or staff driving their motorized wheelchairs or motor scooters in a reckless or unsafe manner that could cause harm to the property, themselves or other Tenants, guests, etc. will be served with a violation notice.

 Motor scooters and/or motorized wheelchairs must be stored inside the Tenant’s apartment.
-They may not be stored in any of the common areas including, but not limited to hallways, breezeways, community rooms, etc…
+They may not be stored in any of the common areas including, but not limited to hallways, breezeways, community rooms, stairwells, etc.

 Damages caused by motorized wheelchairs or motor scooters are the responsibility of the Tenant.
 Tenants will be assessed charges for damages resulting from reckless or careless use of their scooter and/or wheelchair.